University of Alabama Quad: Modern Quad

 The Quad came to be surrounded by academic buildings during a flurry of building activity in the early 20th century.
 From 1910 onward, all buildings facing the Quad would be built in the Classical Revival and Beaux-Arts styles.
 The first of this group was the Beaux-Arts-style Smith Hall, built in 1910 as the new home of the Alabama Museum of Natural History.
 Next was the Beaux-Arts-style Morgan Hall, built in 1911 as a complement to Smith Hall.
 It initially housed the School of Law.
 Little Hall, in Classical-Revival-style, was built in 1915 to house a gymnasium.
 The adjoining Moore Hall was built in 1935 as an extension of Little and did not receive a name until 1975.

 The 1920s saw more building activity around the Quad than any other period since the initial construction of the university.
 It saw the construction of Nott Hall in 1922, Carmichael Hall in 1925, Lloyd and Farrah halls in 1927, Bidgood Hall in 1928, and Bibb Graves Hall, Doster Hall, and the Alabama Union (present-day Reese Phifer Hall) in 1929.
 Denny Chimes, a 115 ft campanile on the southern end of the Quad was also completed in 1929.
 The Amelia Gayle Gorgas Library was the last structure built directly on the Quad, on the site of the former Rotunda.
 The five-floor Classical Revival building was completed in 1939.
 Some of the foundation ruins of the Rotunda were preserved under the semi-circular plaza adjoining the front portico.
 In 1949 Gallalee Hall was built to house a new observatory.
 The last building constructed facing the Quad was the Rose Administration Building, completed in 1969.
 It was built on the site of the first incarnation of Julia Tutwiler Hall, a dormitory built in 1914 and demolished to make way for the new building.
+Nott Hall (now Honors Hall), Farrah Hall, Bidgood Hall, Doster Hall, Reese Phifer Hall, Denny Chimes (any many other buildings across the UA campus) were designed by the Birmingham, Alabama architectural firm Miller, Martin & Lewis.